fangdingjun/dnsproxy/README.md

 ##requirement

+there are two versions:

+ dnsproxy.c is a pure c version, it does not depend the other libraries

+ dnsproxy_glib is a glib version, need glib2

-to compile the dnsproxy, you need
+to compile the dnsproxy_glib, you need

     glib2 runtime files
     glib2 development files